bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   ```

 ### Create a new Order
 Below code creates a new Azure Data Box order.
+Add it into the Main() method that you already have in your code.
+You will need to enter the location, shipping address details (like address type, company name, street info, postal code, city, state/province code, country), contact details (like contact name, notification email list, phone number) and destination storage account details (like resource group name, provider type, account name, account type) in the code.

   ```
   // Input the location on which new azure data box job to be created